Roni Sengupta · SPIN Lab & UNC Chapel Hill

 Patrick Esser, Peter Michael, Roni Sengupta

-We present a two-stream approach for video in-painting, where high-frequency features interact locally and low-frequency features interact globally via attention mechanism.
+Two-stream approach for video in-painting: high-frequency features interact locally and low-frequency features interact globally via attention.

 Real-Time Light-Weight Near-Field Photometric Stereo